 - Automated discount codes

 - Win-back campaigns

 While your holiday marketing campaign might have been successful at reeling in consumers, the work is not over once they’re on your site.
 You need to convince them to make a purchase - which can be hard, especially since 68% of shopping carts end up abandoned.
 Luckily, you can bring customers back to your website with an abandoned cart campaign.

-This is one of our specialties at Carts Guru.
 Through SMS retargeting, email retargeting or retargeting via Facebook Messenger, we help e-commerce brands remind customers about great purchases they were about to make - which in turn, wins back more than 20% of lost sales.